2. User interfaces

 - estimate distribution statistics on tiers;

-Editor page
+Menubar: Editor page

 features video

-audioplay
+feature audioplay

-is required to play an audio file.
+to play an audio file.

-Convert page
+Menubar: Convert page

 The displayed table indicates all the format capabilities, including:

-- Metadata: the file format supports metadata, i.e. it can save extra-information, not only annotations.
+- Metadata: the file format supports metadata, i.e., it can save extra-information, not only annotations.
 If not, the metadata won’t be exported;

 - Multi tiers: the file format accepts to save more than one tier;